jowharshamshiri/Janus/USAGE.md

 - **Client**: `JanusClient` - Automatic manifest fetching with validation

 All implementations use the **Dynamic Manifest Architecture** where:
-1. Server loads a Manifest (API manifest) file defining available requests
+1. Server loads a manifest file defining available requests
 2. Client automatically fetches the manifest from the server for validation
 3. All custom requests are validated against the manifest

-## API Manifest (Manifest)
+## API Manifest

-Before creating servers or clients, you need a Manifest file defining your API.
+Before creating servers or clients, you need a manifest file defining your API.
 Here's an example:

 **my-api-manifest.json:**
 ```json